Citadel Workstation

 Windows

-Your domain controller (DC) can trust the Citadel certificate authority chain which is used to sign certificates for smart card logon to Windows computers and servers.
-The DC can use this trust to prove the YubiKey was issued to that user.
+Your domain controller (DC) trusts the certificate authority chain which signs certificates for smart card login to Windows computers and servers.
+The DC uses this trust to prove the YubiKey was issued to that user.

 Windows

-Your domain controller (DC) can trust the Citadel certificate authority chain which is used to sign certificates for smart card logon to Windows computers and servers.
-The DC can use this trust to prove the YubiKey was issued to that user.
+Your domain controller (DC) trusts the certificate authority chain which signs certificates for smart card login to Windows computers and servers.
+The DC uses this trust to prove the YubiKey was issued to that user.

 Mac